No dog walker listed in Castle Douglas yet.

 About Dog Walkers

-A dog walker takes your dog out for regular exercise when you're at work, away, or unable to walk them yourself.
+A dog walker takes your dog out for regular exercise when you're at work, away or unable to walk them yourself.

-A reliable local walker who knows your dog, your neighbourhood, and your routine is worth their weight in gold - especially for working dog owners.
+A reliable local walker who knows your dog, your neighbourhood and your routine is worth their weight in gold - especially for working dog owners.

-Ask how many dogs they walk at once, whether they're insured, and whether they hold a dog walking licence from the local council if one is required in your area.
+Ask how many dogs they walk at once, whether they're insured and whether they have references from other local dog owners.

 About Castle Douglas

-Castle Douglas is a market town in the Stewartry of Kirkcudbright, designated Scotland's Food Town in recognition of its independent food shops, butchers, bakers, and delicatessens.
+Castle Douglas is a market town in the Stewartry of Kirkcudbright, designated Scotland's Food Town in recognition of its independent food shops, butchers, bakers and delicatessens.

 The town sits on the edge of Carlingwark Loch and was laid out as a planned town in the late 18th century by Sir William Douglas, giving it a broad, well-proportioned main street.